cq2-co/cq2/README.md

 CQ2 is the free and open source tool for complex discussions.
 Learn more [here](https://cq2.co).

+CQ2 is under active development, and is currently in early access.

 ## Motivation

 There are no chat/forum platforms built for complex discussions.